realA10001986/VSR/README.md

 >If you wish for your device to remain in AP-mode, please select a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

->For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
-However, for BTTFN/MQTT communication, the devices must (only) be on the same IP network, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
-If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

 #### &#9654; Home setup with a pre-existing local WiFi network

 In this case, you can connect your VSR to your home WiFi network.
 This allows for inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and [HA/MQTT](#home-assistant--mqtt).